 This is great news given that renters in this province are facing serious affordability and instability issues.

 Here’s an overview of the two key changes:

 1. Limiting the use of vacate clauses

 For years, landlords could use fixed term tenancy agreements (“leases”) with vacate clauses to avoid rent control and arbitrarily evict tenants.

-If a tenant had a one-year fixed term agreement with a vacate clause, the landlord could either force that tenant to move at the end of the term for reasons outside of the Residential Tenancy Act, or give them the option to sign a brand-new agreement with brand-new terms, including rent at whatever the landlord wanted.
+If a tenant had a one-year fixed term agreement with a vacate clause, the landlord could either require that tenant to move at the end of the term for reasons outside of the Residential Tenancy Act, or give them the option to sign a brand-new agreement with brand-new terms, including rent at whatever the landlord wanted.

 In BC’s ultra-competitive rental market, many tenants were forced to accept these agreements just to secure a roof over their head.
 The result has been artificially inflated rents and an eroded sense of security among renters.

-Fortunately, the provincial government decided to close this harmful loophole.
+Fortunately, the provincial government decided to close this loophole.
 As a result, vacate clauses can now only be used in the two following circumstances:

 - when a tenant temporarily moves out and sublets their rental unit to a subtenant; and

 - when a landlord or a “close family member” of that landlord intends in good faith, at the time of entering into the tenancy agreement, to occupy the rental unit at the end of the term.